potassco/benchmark-tool/docs/getting_started/index.md

 ## Installation

 The `setuptools` package is required to run the commands below.
 We recommend the usage of conda, which already includes `setuptools` in its default python installation.
+To install the tool either clone the [repository](https://github.com/potassco/benchmark-tool) or download the latest release and run the following commands:

 ```bash
 $ git clone https://github.com/potassco/benchmark-tool